uktrade/stream-read-ods/README.md

 ## Types

 There are [8 possible data types in an Open Document Spreadsheet](https://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part1.html#attribute-office_value-type): boolean, currency, date, float, percentage, string, time, and void.
-4 of these can be output by stream-read-ods, chosen automatically according to the following table.
+These are converted to Python types according to the following table.

 | ODS type    | Python type                                              |
 |:------------|:---------------------------------------------------------|